Guard13007/Fake.Net/README.md

 Why?
 Because my school was making a LAN of Raspberry Pi's and I thought it would be entertaining to set up a fake internet.

+## Notes

+1. Fuck Linux's permissions system.
+I can't run on port 80 without being root, but root CAN'T ACCESS MY FILES?
+2. Fuck Font Awesome.
+It worked wonderfully when I used it with SkillTrack.
+   Here?
+Doesn't work at all.
+I've gone through every troubleshooting step I could find, and nothing fixes it.
+3. Why did nothing about OpenResty or LuaRocks or Lapis EVER say I needed to make sure I was working with Lua 5.1?
+Seriously, what the fuck.
+Hours wasted for no good reason.
+4. DON'T LIE ABOUT IPTABLES YOU DICK.

 ## Setup Fake.Net

 These instructions are for setting up Fake.Net for development